Rainelz/shutter/README.md

 - refactor to leverage 3.10 pattern matching
 - separate generators
 - add docstrings
--
+- split readme
 # Shutter
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A Python Tool for the generation of images with different layouts and noise combinations.
+A Python Tool for generating images with different layouts and noise combinations by defining yaml templates.
 Shutter is basically a metamodel leveraging the [Composite Pattern](https://en.wikipedia.org/wiki/Composite_pattern) for generating images + [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) to apply different noises or to navigate the structure.

-The tool loads a YAML configuration file where the generation model is defined, i.e. each component is defined along with the optional noises to apply on it as well as the probability distributions of various parameters.
+The tool loads a YAML configuration file where the generation model is defined, namely each logical component is defined along with the optional noises to apply on it.

+Each parameter to be used can be fixed or sampled at runtime using the defined distribution.

+Shutter generates by default 3 folders:
+1. `original` containing the ground truth images;
+2. `spoiled` containing the original images with noise applied,
+3. `annotations` containing a JSON file for each generated image.
+These JSONs will contain positions and potentially relative data about each generated component and spoiler applied to it
-It exports by default the ground truth images, the spoiled images, and a yaml containing the parameters used for the generation (including the seed used to initialize the random state to enable determinism between run).
+4. a `config.yaml` file containing the parameters used for the generation (including the seed used to initialize the random state to enable determinism between runs).

-In addition to that, the tool runs the exporters defined into the yaml file. see [Exporters](#exporters)
+For more details about the exporters, see [Exporters](#exporters)

 ## Requirements